Omar Sharif: Other films

 At 20th Century Fox he played Che Guevara in Che! which flopped at the box office.
-The Appointment (1969) teamed Sharif with Anouk Aimée and director Sidney Lumet but was not a hit.
+The Appointment (1969) teamed Sharif with Anouk Aimée and director Sidney Lumet, had strong international success.
 James Clavell's The Last Valley (1971) was a huge flop, despite co-starring Michael Caine.
 The Horsemen (1971), directed by John Frankenheimer and the last film under his Columbia contract, also performed poorly at the box office.
 Sharif later said, "What killed my career was appearing in a succession of films you wouldn't turn down.
 They were by good directors, but they were bad films."
 He specifically referenced Behold a Pale Horse, The Appointment and The Horsemen.

 The Burglars (1971), a French crime film with Jean-Paul Belmondo and Dyan Cannon was a huge hit in France but little seen in the English speaking world.
 Sharif played Captain Nemo for European TV in an adaptation of Mysterious Island (1973).

 He appeared in a romantic thriller alongside Julie Andrews for Blake Edwards, The Tamarind Seed (1974); it did well at the box office and the critics gave good reviews.
 He then supported Richard Harris and David Hemmings in a thriller, Juggernaut (1974).
 Sharif reprised the role of Nick Arnstein in the sequel to Funny Girl, Funny Lady, in 1975.
 He starred in a West German thriller Crime and Passion (1976) and had a cameo in Edwards' The Pink Panther Strikes Again (1976).
 Sharif had a small role in Ashanti (1979) and a bigger one in Bloodline (1979), starring Audrey Hepburn.

 "I lost money on gambling, buying horses, things like that", he later said.
 "So I made those movies which I knew were rubbish...
 I'd call my agent and tell him to accept any part, just to bail myself out."